NWChemEx/PluginPlay/dox/terminology.md

 @section terms_memoization Memoization

-The caching procedure described in Section @ref terms_cache is known in computer science as memoization.
+The caching procedure described in the last section is known in computer science as memoization.
 Basically this technique amounts to storing the output of expensive functions (and the input that generated it) so that if that function is called again (with the same input) one can skip the call.
 This